translucentsoftware/TLJtag/README.txt

 The serial communication library portion was completely rewritten but the Arduino sketch only had slight modifications for clarity and cable selection.

-The JTMOD and tjtag source tree this patch was based off has been included.

 ------------------------------------------------

 - OS X only